 Our experience of driving in Penang with GoCar Malaysia

-We spent 3 nights and 3 days in Penang and I have to admit that having a car on us made it so much easier for us to move around town.
-We based ourselves in the heart of Georgetown and explored the rest of the town as and when we wanted, at our own pace.
+We spent 3 days in Penang and I have to admit that having a car made it so much easier for us to move around town.
+We based ourselves in a beautiful heritage mansion in the heart of Georgetown and explored the rest of the town as and when we wanted, at our own pace.
 Here’s a quick list of things to do in Penang if you have around 3 days in hand:

 - Explore all the street art Georgetown has come to be known for